 Small Finnish children on their arrival to Denmark during the war.
 The loss of their mothers is seen in their eyes.

-Much damage in the bonding has lifelong consequences for the emotional development and self-image.
-I have myself suffered a lot from insecurity on school excursions and summer camps.
+Much damage in the bonding has lifelong consequences for emotional development and self-image.
+I have myself suffered a lot from insecurity on school excursions summer camps.
 I felt confused when my mother was not there, or the daily routine was new.
 On one occasion I just couldn’t eat during the week I had to stay at the summer camp.
 My parents were convinced that I would cope with the situation.
 Nobody had told them of the consequences of being separated at a very early age.

 In the nineties, I had the privilege to travel to Russia a few times, and I met families who were treated like we were many years before.
 The nurses had the full charge over the new-born or the hospitalised.
 There was an enormous focus on diagnoses which seemed wrong to me.
 I was told a few times that perfectly thriving babies were diagnosed with “brain damage”.
-I somehow tried to convince the parents that it couldn’t be true at all!
+I somehow tried to convince the parents that it couldn’t be right at all!

-Trying to carry out new knowledge we sometimes lose something valuable.
+Trying to carry out new knowledge, we sometimes lose something valuable.
 Here in Denmark, the mothers are expected to go home a few hours after the birth when it’s without complications.
 That means that the art of breastfeeding is the responsibility of the parents.
 Much can quickly go wrong when you don’t have professional help besides you when it’s needed.